icopy-site/awesome-cn/docs/awesome/awesome-billing.md

 - [Why was I charged?](https://wpchrg.wordpress.com) - Under a constant stream of user complaints about payments, WordPress created a dedicated subdomains to help customers understand unexpected transactions.
 The trick was to add this URL directly in the bank statement.

 - [Hyperswitch](https://github.com/juspay/hyperswitch) - 💸 Open-source backend for payment processing.
 Juspay sells Hyperswitch Cloud and a self-host Enterprise edition; the OSS is functionally complete with 90+ connectors, vault, routing, 3DS, and fraud orchestration.

+- [Polar](https://github.com/polarsource/polar) - 💸 Open-source monetization platform to sell SaaS and digital products.
+Polar Software Inc. runs the hosted polar.sh service as the merchant of record, handling billing, sales tax and VAT remittance for a cut of each transaction; the self-hostable OSS ships the full stack (checkout, subscriptions, usage metering, license keys) on top of your own Stripe account.

 - [moov](https://github.com/moov-io) - 🆓 Suite of Apache-2.0 libraries for financial technology, including [`moov-io/ach`](https://github.com/moov-io/ach), [`iso8583`](https://github.com/moov-io/iso8583), and [`watchman`](https://github.com/moov-io/watchman).
 No paid product on top.